 I was shopping at Big Lots yesterday and scored Halloween toy glow-sticks.
 When the lights go out, glow sticks are cheaper and safer than candles and allow you to function without having to burn flashlight batteries.
 I like that they are small and light weight.
 I am considering these glow-toys for an Altoids-type survival kit, car-kit, purse and EDCs.

 The glow sticks vary from 2 inches to about 4 inches in length.
 A package of 12 was $4.
-Watch for the packages boasting 47 items –only 12 glow, the other things are connectors to make rings, necklaces and bracelets.
+Watch out for the packages boasting 47 items – only 12 glow, the other things are connectors to make rings, necklaces and bracelets.
 They ARE toys.
 So, about 5-cents per glow stick.

 These are the glow sticks that you break and shake to mix chemicals.
 Given the price, and the fact that they were toys, I didn’t expect much in performance but thought they were worth the investment, if for no other reason than to keep the little ones entertained and feeling secure should the lights go out.
 The package included green, orange, blue and white sticks.